Kmenguete/OpenClassroom_project7/README.md

 time-consuming takes very few places in memory.
 On the reverse, an algorithm that does not take a lot of place in memory is time-consuming.
 Consequently, when we write an algorithm, we have to find a delicate compromise between the time it takes to run and the space it takes in memory.

+After analyzing and comparing bruteforce algorithm and optimized solution algorithm, we found that bruteforce algorithm has an exponential time complexity O(2^n).
+That mean that the running time double for each addition of data in the input data because the number of combinations double for each addition of data in the input data.
+On the other end, the optimized solution algorithm has a logarithmic time complexity, that mean that the runtime increase as the size of input data increase, but it increases very slowly.
+We can then say that the optimized solution has a better time complexity of the bruteforce because the running time is much faster than the bruteforce.

+Unfortunately, the combinations if bruteforce takes a lot of spaces in memory.
+Because the number of combinations double for each addition of data in the input data, we can say that the space complexity of bruteforce algorithm is also exponential(as the time complexity).

+The optimized solution has a linear space complexity.
+That mean that the space used by the algorithm in memory increases gradually as the number of input data increases.
+But it does not increase as fast as the bruteforce algorithm.